 Eating a rainbow of vegetables is step #4 of the 10 Steps to Sexy.
 Skipping vegetables limits your body’s health potential in almost every way, including your ability to perform sexually.
 Every vegetable has a different array of nutrients, all of which are important not only for overall health but specifically for sexual health.
 That’s why Step #4 of the 10 Steps to Sexy is to eat vegetables in a rainbow of colors.

 How vegetables can give your sex life a boost

 Making a colorful collection of vegetables a sizable portion of your diet will reward you not only with a delicious variety of flavors and textures but with energy, endurance and youthful vitality.
 Best of all, unlike many foods for which moderation is key, vegetables are low in calories and cholesterol.
 So indulge any time hunger strikes!

-What are some of the nutrients in vegetables beneficial to sexual health?
+Nutrients in vegetables beneficial to sexual health

 Of course, vegetables rich in potassium are not the only ones that will benefit your sex life.
-You’ll also want to incorporate veggies into your diet that are rich in minerals including manganese, zinc, magnesium, calcium.
+You’ll also want to incorporate veggies into your diet that are rich in minerals including manganese, zinc, magnesium and calcium.